-My dissertation focused on the 3-dimensional circulation and sediment transport in the Delaware Estuary.
-Specifically, I studied how sediment transport processes vary spatiotemporally and impact an estuary’s ability to trap sediments from riverine and shelf sources.
+My dissertation focused on the 3-dimensional circulation and sediment transport processes in the Delaware Estuary.
+Specifically, I studied how sediment transport mechanisms vary spatiotemporally and impact an estuary’s ability to trap sediments from riverine and shelf sources.
 I also investigated how sediment dynamics can impact productivity in light-limited systems, thus influencing estuarine biogeochemistry and ecosystem function.